-A judge stands in the way of a hardworking, earnest girl trying to finish school. " /> A judge stands in the way of a hardworking, earnest girl trying to finish school. " />
+A judge stands in the way of a hardworking, earnest girl trying to finish school.">

 Thursday, Nov.
 3, 2005